prometheus/docs/content/docs/instrumenting/clientlib_guidelines.md

 A histogram SHOULD have the following methods:

 Some way to time code for users in seconds.
 In Python this is the `time()` decorator/context manager.
-In Java this is startTimer/observeDuration.
+In Java this is `startTimer`/`observeDuration`.
 Units other than seconds MUST NOT be offered (if a user wants something else, they can do it by hand).
 This should follow the same pattern as Gauge/Summary.

 Histogram  `_count`/`_sum` and the buckets MUST start at 0.

 **Further metrics considerations**

 Providing additional functionality in metrics beyond what’s documented above as makes sense for a given language is ENCOURAGED.

 If there’s a common use case you can make simpler then go for it, as long as it won’t encourage undesirable behaviours (such as suboptimal metric/label layouts, or doing computation in the client).

 ### Labels

-Labels are one of the most powerful aspects of Prometheus, but easily abused.
+Labels are one of the [most powerful aspects](/docs/practices/instrumentation/#use-labels) of Prometheus, but [easily abused](/docs/practices/instrumentation/#do-not-overuse-labels).
 Accordingly client libraries must be very careful in how labels are offered to users.
-See [http://prometheus.io/docs/practices/instrumentation/#use-labels](http://prometheus.io/docs/practices/instrumentation/#use-labels) and [http://prometheus.io/docs/practices/instrumentation/#do-not-overuse-labels](http://prometheus.io/docs/practices/instrumentation/#do-not-overuse-labels)

 Client libraries MUST NOT under any circumstances allow users to have different label names for the same metric for Gauge/Counter/Summary/Histogram or any other Collector offered by the library.